-One night will never be enough for either of them, but the shadowy conspiracy that looms over Raine’s throne hasn’t ended.
-She’ll need magic—and all the power of her unlikely connection with her would-be killer—to keep what is hers.
+She cannot resist him.
+And as a shadowy conspiracy continues to loom over Raine’s hold on her throne, she’ll need magic—and all the power of her unlikely connection with her would-be killer—to keep what is hers.

 (Author’s Note: This book was previously published.
 It has been lightly revised and updated from the last version.)